saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--fast-fail-regexps`
 <p><small>| OPTIONAL | STRING |</small></p>

 __Description__: Allows you to set a deny-list of URL patterns.
 Requests with URLs matching one of these will get dropped instantly and will not go through the tunnel.
-Tests for application and site degradation based on missing assets or resources.
+Tests for app and site degradation based on missing assets or resources.
 Can be used to simulate non-loading of scripts, styles, or other resources.
 Use this option followed by a comma-separated list of regular expressions.
 See the [Sauce Connect Proxy FAQ](/secure-connections/sauce-connect/faq) for an example.<br/>
 __Shorthand__: `-F`